door2door-io/door2door-sdk-android-deprecated/README.md

 	</tr>
 </table>

 It is recommended to create only one instance of the MobilityAnalytics object (have it as a singleton) and use it when recording events.
-If you are using a dependency injection framework, you should mark the MobilityAnalytics dependency as singleton.
-If you do not, you can have it as an application singleton in your application class.
-If you are confused by this, have a look application class of the provided [door2door-example-android](https://github.com/door2door-io/door2door-example-android) (it sets up MobilityAnalytics as application singleton).
+If a dependency injection framework is being used, MobilityAnalytics dependency should be marked as a singleton.Otherwise, it can be used as an application singleton in the application class.
+If  further assistance is required, refer to the application class of the provided [door2door-example-android](https://github.com/door2door-io/door2door-example-android) (it sets up MobilityAnalytics as application singleton).

 ##### Using the SDK to recording events
-To record events you need reference to the MobilityAnalytics object.
-It contains a recordEvent(event) method for every type of event you can record:
+To record events, a reference to the MobilityAnalytics object is needed.
+It contains a recordEvent(event) method for every type of event  that can be recorded:

     mobilityAnalytics.recordEvent(event);

-For creating the appropriate event object, you can use the provided builders.
+For creating the appropriate event object, the provided Builders can be used.
 Examples are provided for each type of event in the next section.

 ## Reference
 The mobility analytics supports the following events:

 #### SearchTripEvent

 Event indicating that the user performed a search of a trip.
-Instance can be created using the SearchTripEvent.SearchTripEventBuilder builder.
+Instance can be created using the SearchTripEvent.SearchTripEventBuilder Builder.
 It has the following properties: